michael-kitchin/CarND-Vehicle-Detection/README.md

 _Explanation given for methods used to extract HOG features, including which color space was chosen, which HOG parameters (orientations, pixels_per_cell, cells_per_block), and why._

 Feature extraction is perfomed by the `extract_features` function in the `classifier.py` script and is based on project source material.
-This function combines input image, HOG channel, and color histogram data in feature vectors for training/verification.
+This function combines spatial bin (scaled input), color histogram, and HOG channels in feature vectors for training/verification.
 HOG channels have vastly greater representation in feature vectors, suggesting a dominant role in detection performance.
 Inclusion of input image data (spatial bins) in these vectors was a later addition but proved notably beneficial.

 The following HOG parameter and color space defaults supplied in project source material proved sufficient for very high apparent accuracy (98+%):